Chavonda Mills, PhD

-As a HERS Institute alumna and past Institute faculty member, Chavonda Mills (Ph.D.) has made incredible strides in her career.
+As a HERS Institute alumna and past Institute faculty member, Chavonda Mills, Ph.D. has made incredible strides in her career.
 She came to the HERS Institute as a professor of chemistry and as Presiding Officer of the university senate at Georgia College.
-She now sits as Interim Associate Dean of the College of Arts & Sciences at Georgia College.
+She now serves as the Dean of the School of Science and Technology at Georgia Gwinnett College.
 We were fortunate to chat with Chavonda about her HERS Institute experience and how it helped her move forward in her career within higher ed.

 What did you value the most during your time at the HERS Institute?

 The HERS curriculum provided an in-depth look at higher education and leadership development.
 And, the residential program afforded me the time to reflect on and digest the breadth of information presented by HERS faculty.
 Being in the company of women who were in various positions in their careers provided the opportunity to learn about them and their experiences, all of which helped to inform my decision to pursue administration.